iov-one/starnamed/doc/starname.md

 | payer | [bytes](#bytes) |  | Payer is the address of the entity that pays the product and transaction fees |
 | broker | [bytes](#bytes) |  | Broker is the account that facilitated the transaction |
 | domain_type | [string](#string) |  | DomainType defines the type of the domain |

+<a name="starnamed.x.starname.v1beta1.MsgRegisterDomainResponse"></a>

+### MsgRegisterDomainResponse
+MsgRegisterDomainResponse returns an empty response.